Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/pre-requisites/coal.md

 CoAL depends on the csm-orc project for orchestration features.
 Make sure to install csm-orc as described in its documentation.

+## Requirements

+You can also use `CosmoTech-Acceleration-Library` in you python requirements to add a working installation of CoAl to any virtual environment using the official releases

 ## References

 For more detailed information, refer to: